fmadrian/transfer-playlists/README.md

 10. Click the **Create** button.
 11. Click the **Download JSON** button.
 12. Rename the downloaded JSON file to **client_id**.
-13. Copy and paste the file in the folder where _transfer.py_ is.
+13. Move the file in the folder where _transfer.py_ is.

 ### Get your Spotify ID